-- (a) a water access licence other than a floodplain harvesting access licence, - (b) a basic landholder right, flow regimes means collectively, the magnitude, duration, frequency and patterns of flow that characterise a river or water source.
+- (a) a water access licence other than a floodplain harvesting access licence, - (b) a basic landholder right, - (c) an exemption from the need to hold a licence to take water under the Act.

+flow regimes means, collectively, the magnitude, duration, frequency and patterns of flow that characterise a river or water source.